Project Overview

 Boulder Creek Restoration Master Plan

-The Boulder Creek Restoration Master Plan is a joint effort with the City of Boulder, the Mile High Flood District, Boulder County and the City of Longmont.
+The Boulder Creek Restoration Master Plan PDF is a joint effort with the City of Boulder, the Mile High Flood District, Boulder County and the City of Longmont.

 Boulder Creek Flow Rates